Edward Hall (director): Career

 Although he has for the most part worked in the theatre, Hall has directed some radio and television programmes including Into Exile for BBC Radio 4 and episodes of Trial and Retribution and Marple for television.
 He directed the 2012 two-part TV miniseries Restless.

-Hall took over as Artistic Director of the Hampstead Theatre in February 2010.
+Hall took over as Artistic Director and Joint Chief Executive of the Hampstead Theatre in February 2010 stepping down in Spring 2019.